 • for voice recordings

-• can't be multitrack but can loop/cue
+• can't be multitrack but allows loops/cues

 • Recording